kjaer5555/mdasm-2024/groupR_summary.md

 ## 2.Diseases description

+The authors of the dataset have combined the Bowen’s disease (BOD) and the Squamous Cell Carcinoma (SCC) under the name of the latter one.
+This is because the BOD is also called SCC in situ.
+The term “in situ” refers to a surface type of skin cancer and if BOD is not being treated, it can progress to an invasive SCC.
+BOD is usually a red, scaly patch, which might itch, crust or ooze, but most have no particular feeling.

 A similar relation occurs between NEV and MEL.
 In most cases the former is considered as a birthmark and a benign tumor, and its presence is mostly based on genetics.
 However, if triggered it can evolve into a malignant infection and start spreading causing Melanoma.